Hazel122/hazel122.github.io/README.md

 - This website was built using React.js, TypeScript, and styled-components.
 - The site includes sections for my bio, classes, resume, projects, and contact information.
+- I registered the domain haizhenzhou.com through Google Cloud.
+- HTTPS encryption is enabled.
 - I used AI to help design and refine the website's code and content.
+- The project repository is public for review.

 ---